philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 - **Concurrent React (also known as Time Slicing).** With the help of the new [Fiber architecture](https://www.youtube.com/watch?v=ZCuYPiUIONs) rewrite that was released with React 16, React can now pause during rendering and yield[^2] to the main thread.

-  We will hear more about Concurrent React in the future but for now it is important to understand that when this mode is enabled, React will split the synchronous rendering of our React components into pieces that are run over multiple frames.
+  We will hear more about Concurrent React in the future.
+For now it is important to understand that when this mode is enabled, React will split the synchronous rendering of our React components into pieces that are run over multiple frames.

   ➡️ With this feature, we’re able to split long-running rendering tasks into small chunks.